duopeng/oocystMeter/README.md

 <br><br>
-### Installation issues
+## Installation issues

-- Make sure the Python you are using is version 3.9.7
+- Make sure the verion of your Python >=3.7.
+Versions 3.8.10 and 3.9.7 are tested.
 - Try manully install the following packages with pip:
 ```
 pip install torch==1.9.1